 Alpha is an opportunity to ask some of the bigger questions—especially about who Jesus is and how he impacts “my” life.
 As we journey along through Alpha, not only will the “what” be addressed” but really more the “why” becomes the focus.

 Tuesday Evening, 6:30pm-8:30pm, February 18-April 28 at Historic St Patrick

-We will meet in the Historic St. Patrick Parish Hall from 6:30-8:30pm each time.
-A scrumptious Dinner will be served at 6:30pm followed by a video talk and then some amazing discussion.
+A scrumptious Meal will be served at the start of class followed by a video talk and then some amazing discussion.
 A highlight of Alpha is the community that is built centering around an open safe environment where we come as we are and allow God to lead each of us.

 Please email Kevin O’Connell, Director of Discipleship, or call him at 309.829.2197, ext.
 235 if you have any questions.

 Why our parishes are offering Alpha?

 The Alpha Experience is a practical introduction to the Christian faith, a place where guests have an opportunity to explore the meaning of life in a relaxed, friendly setting.
 Alpha gathers once per week for 11 weeks and includes a day or weekend getaway in the middle.
 Each gathering, people enjoy great food, laughter and learning about the teachings of Jesus in a fun and friendly atmosphere where no question about life or God is seen as too simple or too hostile.
 There is no charge to attend the Alpha course.

 Who is Alpha For?